 2. Last Traded Price is not the Price for Arbitrage

-If you are seeing a price difference of few Rupees in both the exchanges does not always means there is an arbitrage.
-Take an example of Weizzmann Forex.
+If you see a price difference of few Rupees in both the exchanges does not always mean there is arbitrage.
+Take an example of Weizmann Forex.

-We see the price in BSE as 69.90 and in NSE as 74.90, which can be concluded as an arbitrage opportunity but there is no arbitrage opportunity.
+We see the price in BSE as 69.90 and in NSE as 74.90, which one can conclude as an arbitrage opportunity, but there is no arbitrage opportunity.
 Let me explain to you why.

-The big price number that you see is last traded price which means those price in both the exchange is the traded price and not the price at which you will be able to trade.
+The big price number that you see is the last traded price which means those price in both the exchange is the traded price and not the amount at which you will be able to trade.

 Your price would be either offer price or bid price.
-Let me explain offer price, bid price and last traded price first in simple terms.
+Let me explain the offer price, bid price, and last traded price first in simple terms.

-- Offer price is the price that others are offering their shares at.
+- The offer price is the price that others are offering their shares.
 So you can buy at the offer price.

-- Last traded price is the price when offer price and bid price matched and the trade took place.
+- The last traded price is the price when the offer price and bid price matched, and the trade took place.

 So if you see the offer price and bid price in both the exchanges they are

-So if you execute the trade then your offer price should be 67.30 in BSE and Bid Price in NSE as 74.90 and that would mean you are buying high and selling low making a loss and not a profit arbitrage.
+So if you execute the trade, then your offer price should be 67.30 in BSE and Bid Price in NSE as 74.90, and that would mean you are buying high and selling low making a loss and not a profitable arbitrage.

-So arbitrage exists only if you have higher bid price and lower offer price in either of the exchanges.
+So arbitrage only exists if you have a higher bid price and lower offer price in either of the exchanges.

 3. Arbitrage Trades should never be Manual

-As a retail investor we may be able to spot some arbitrage opportunities but if you try to key in those trades manually, the opportunity may be gone because there are so many big traders who have automated softwares running for spotting such arbitrages and execute those trades.
+As a retail investor, we may be able to spot some arbitrage opportunities.
+Still, if you try to key in those trades manually, the opportunity may be gone because there are so many big traders who have automated software running for spotting such arbitrages and execute those trades.
 If you think you can beat those programs spotting arbitrages, you are wrong.

-On top of that you are trading with broker in between you and the exchange but large traders have direct access to exchange and so they don’t have broker in between, eating their profits and so they can spot arbitrages much earlier than us.
-By earlier I don’t mean time early but price early.
+On top of that, you are trading with the broker in between you and the exchange.
+The large traders have direct access to the exchange.
+So they don’t have a broker in between, eating their profits.
+So they can spot arbitrages much earlier than us.
+By earlier, I don’t mean time early but price early.

-It does not mean that retail investor cannot trade in arbitrage and circuits are best opportunities for arbitrage where if you have stock in your DP and if it hits circuit in both the exchange, you can opt to buy in circuit where the pricing is low and once the buy is executed, you can sell your stock from DP in exchange where pricing is higher than you just purchased.
+It does not mean that retail investors cannot trade in arbitrage, and circuits are the best opportunities for arbitrage where if you have stock in your DP and if it hits the circuit in both the exchange, you can opt to buy in the circuit where the pricing is low.
+Once the buy order is executed, you can sell your stock from DP in an exchange where pricing is higher than you just purchased.
 I did the same in Fame India here quite some time back.

 Avoid spotting arbitrage in low volume stocks because pair trade execution can be tough in them.
-If you have any question about arbitrage, you can ask them in comments below.
+If you have any questions about arbitrage, you can ask them in the comments below.